streadway/amqp/README.md

   * Anything other than PLAIN and EXTERNAL authentication mechanisms.
     * Keeping the mechanisms interface modular makes it possible to extend outside of this package.
-If other mechanisms prove to be popular, then we would accept patches to include them in this pacakge.
+If other mechanisms prove to be popular, then we would accept patches to include them in this package.

 # Usage